 You do have to go up and down a few flights of stairs during the Cave of the Winds, so if you can’t do stairs, you might need to choose another attraction.
 Don’t worry though, it is not too many stairs and there are plenty of spots to take breaks.

-Getting to the Cave of the Winds
+Getting to the Cave of the Winds Niagara Falls

-To get to the Cave of the Winds you need to be on the American side of the falls.
+To get to the Cave of the Winds you need to be on the American side of Niagara falls.
 If you are staying on the Canadian side of the falls, you can walk or drive across the Rainbow Bridge.
 It is about a 15-minute walk from there.
 You cross over the river leading to the American Falls and the Bridal Falls then you will see signs.

 Cave of the Winds Tickets

 You can purchase Cave of the Wind tickets there or it is part of the Niagara Falls USA Discovery Pass, which can be purchased online.
-The Niagara Falls USA Pass includes admission to the Maid of the Mist, Cave of the Winds, Aquarium of Niagara, Niagara Adventure Theater and unlimited rides on the Scenic Trolley for one day.
+The Niagara Discovery Pass includes admission to the Maid of the Mist, Cave of the Winds, Aquarium of Niagara, Niagara Adventure Theater and unlimited rides on the Scenic Trolley for one day.

 If you plan on going to all those attractions, you will save 32% compared to purchasing the attractions separately.
 Keep in mind this pass does not include attractions on the Canada side, such as the Whirlpool Aero Car or the Journey Behind the Falls.